niknak1379/ObsidianNotes/content/Backend/Design Patterns/Microservices/Microservice.md

 	if there are too many microservices with their own databases its going to be very messy, which results in the **SAGA pattern**.

 ## CQRS pattern - Command Query Responsibility Segregation
-Basically have different DBs for Reads and Writes, since reads happen way more often, we can scale the read database separate from the write database.
+Basically have different DBs for Reads and Writes([[Read Replica]], since reads happen way more often, we can scale the read database separate from the write database.

 Consistency:
 1. when one write is happening write to all copies(a lot of overhead)